 - Access to the site will continue to be monitored so please display your car permit.

 - As part of the Track & Trace system we ask you to sign in using the QR scan posters located at the chandlery and Harbour office, or sign in using the log sheet which is located outside of the Harbour office.

 - Please maintain your distance from others in the car park, the boatyard and walkways giving the required 2m social distance courtesy to both other boat owners and staff.

 - Do not cross on the walkways.
 Please give priority to fellow boat owners entering the marina before exiting.

-- Please wash your hands regularly whilst on site.
-Additional handwashing facilities and hand sanitiser stations are now available outside of the washroom facilities.
+- Please wash or sanitise your hands regularly whilst on site.
+Additional handwashing facilities are available outside of the washroom facilities.

-- Trolleys are still available for use and will be regularly cleaned, but we recommend you wear gloves or clean the trolley yourself before and after use to protect you and others.
+- Trollies are still available for use and will be regularly cleaned, but we recommend you wear gloves or clean the trolley yourself before and after use to protect you and others.

 - Water is available in the marina but we recommend using your own hosepipe and cleaning the tap after use.

 - Please be aware that we are part way through our marina redevelopment and have contractors working on site.
 Please do not walk up or use Piers A to C.

 We are keeping this page as up-to-date as possible, but the situation can change very fast.
 To avoid disappointment we recommend checking the relevant business website before visiting.